 The Hisense A6H is an okay TV for mixed usage.
 It's best suited for watching movies or TV shows in a moderately-lit room.
 It has a low contrast ratio, sub-par black uniformity, and no local dimming feature, so it's not a good choice for watching movies or HDR content in a dark room.
 It's okay for gaming, as it has low input lag and variable refresh rate support, but its response time is just okay, so there's a bit of noticeable blur behind fast-moving objects.
 Finally, it's great for use as a PC monitor thanks to its wide viewing angle, so the image remains uniform even if you're sitting close to it, and it supports chroma 4:4:4, which is important for clear text from a PC.

 The Hisense A6H is a decent TV for watching sports, as long as you're not in a bright room.
-It has a wide viewing angle, which is great for a wide seating arrangement, as everyone sees the same thing.
+It has a wide viewing angle, which is great for a wide seating arrangement, as the image doesn't degrade much, even when sitting to the side.
 It has an okay response time, but fast-motion is a bit blurry.
 It's unfortunately not well-suited for a bright viewing environment, as it can't get bright enough to overcome glare, although it has decent reflection handling.

 The Hisense A6H is a sub-par choice for watching HDR movies in a dark room.
 It has a mediocre contrast ratio, sub-par black uniformity, and no local dimming feature, so blacks look gray and patchy in a dark room.
-It also has bad peak brightness in HDR, so bright highlights don't stand out at all.
+It also has bad peak brightness in HDR, so bright highlights don't stand out.
 It has an okay color gamut in HDR, but it can't display a wide color gamut and has disappointing color volume, so HDR content looks dull overall.

 The Hisense A6H is a great TV for use as a PC monitor.
 It has a great viewing angle and good uniformity, ensuring the screen remains uniform, even at the sides, when you're sitting close to the TV.
 It supports chroma 4:4:4, which is essential for clear text from a PC.
 It has very low input lag, ensuring a smooth desktop experience, but it has just an okay response time, so there's noticeable blur behind fast-moving objects.
 It has decent reflection handling, but due to its poor peak brightness, it's not well-suited for bright viewing environments.